Barryz999/Phishing-Email-Analysis/README.md

  ### [YouTube Demonstration (Coming Soon)](https://youtu.be/)

 <h2>Description</h2>
 This project consists of an overview of the core concepts of Phishing email analysis and reporting.
+I have gained inspiraton from TCM Academy and their SOC course, so I put my idea into ChatGPT and with a little bit of refinement, here we are!
-As I am wanting to gain practical experience and competence in this required skill, I have created this playbook and guide with explanations to help fellow future cyber security professionals wanting to do the same.
-My aim is to use publicaly submitted phishing emails for analysis, reporting and training.
+In my cyber journey I have been wanting to gain practical experience and competence which often requires repetition.
+So my intent is for this playbook to be used repeatedly on publicaly submitted phishing emails for analysis, reporting and training.
+Please feel free to check my work and any constructive critisim would be appreciated.
 <br />